 The Cover Letter

+Most employers will ask you to submit a cover letter along with your resume.
 A good cover letter creates an impression of your ability to communicate, a skill that is sought by nearly all employers.
 You should spend time crafting a letter that will make an employer take notice.

 Here are some general rules:

 - Address the skills you have.
 Don't assume an employer can make correlations between your major and your job target.
-Call attention to significant accomplishments on your resume but vary the wording.
+Call attention to significant accomplishments on your resume, but vary the wording.
 Address the stronger skills you developed, and don't apologize for areas that you perceive are shortcomings.
 Stress the positive; omit the negative!

 - Spend time learning about the company.
 Show how the information that you learned has spurred your interest.
 Tailor your cover letter to the specific company and/or position.